- Cost Overview at a Glance

 1. Use Online Services for Simple Estates

-- Deciding on beneficiaries and executors in advance
+- Beneficiary and executor decisions made in advance

 Savings: 1–2 hours of attorney time ($200–$1,000)